-As of December 31, 2011, we had \$4.6 million of future tax benefits related to \$99.6 million of available state net operating loss carryforwards ("NOLs") which expire between 2012 and 2031.
-A valuation allowance of \$4.0 million has been recorded against net deferred tax assets of state NOLs and other state deferred tax assets.
-We recorded an increase in valuation allowances of \$3.4 million for the year ended December 31, 2011.
-A deferred tax asset for state NOLs, net of related valuation allowance, of \$1.7 million reflects our conclusion that it is likely that this asset will be realized based upon expected future earnings in certain subsidiaries.
+As of December 31, 2012, we had \$4.9 million of future tax benefits related to \$99.9 million of available state and Puerto Rican net operating loss carryforwards ("NOLs") which expire between 2013 and 2032.
+A valuation allowance of \$4.5 million has been recorded against net deferred tax assets of state and Puerto Rican NOLs and other state and Puerto Rican deferred tax assets.
+We recorded an increase in valuation allowances of \$0.5 million for the year ended December 31, 2012.
+A deferred tax asset for state NOLs, net of related valuation allowance, of \$1.9 million reflects our conclusion that it is likely that this asset will be realized based upon expected future earnings in certain subsidiaries.
 We update this assessment of the realizability of deferred tax assets relating to state net NOLs annually.
+A return to profitability in our entities with valuation allowances on their NOL's and deferred tax assets would result in a reversal of a portion of the valuation allowance relating to realized deferred tax assets.
+A sustained period of profitability could cause a change in our judgment of the remaining deferred tax asset.
+If that were to occur then it is likely that we would reverse some or all of the remaining deferred tax asset valuation allowance.

-As of December 31, 2011 and 2010, approximately \$0.5 million and \$0.5 million, respectively, of unrecognized tax benefits, if recognized in future periods, would impact our effective tax rate.
+As of December 31, 2012 and 2011, approximately \$0.3 million and \$0.5 million, respectively, of unrecognized tax benefits, if recognized in future periods, would impact our effective tax rate.
 This liability is included in "Other Long-Term Liabilities" in the consolidated balance sheets.
 We do not expect that the total amount of unrecognized tax benefits will significantly increase or decrease within the next twelve months.

 We recognize potential interest and penalties related to unrecognized tax benefits in income tax expense.
-We did not recognize any interest or penalties during the years ended December 31, 2011 and 2010.
-We had accrued approximately \$0.3 million and \$0.3 million for the payment of interest and penalties at December 31, 2011 and 2010, respectively.
-Our tax records are subject to review by the Internal Revenue Service for the 2008 tax year forward and by various state authorities for the 2003 tax year forward.
+We recognized \$0.4 million in interest during the year ended December 31, 2012.
+We did not recognize any interest or penalties during the year ended December 31, 2011.
+We had accrued approximately \$0.7 million and \$0.3 million for the payment of interest and penalties at December 31, 2012 and 2011, respectively.
+Our tax records are subject to review by the Internal Revenue Service for the 2009 tax year forward and by various state authorities for the 2004 tax year forward.
 We are currently under examination for our U.S. federal income taxes for the 2009 tax year.